-Last night Emily and I started to watch “One Punk Under God,” a documentary about Jay Bakker.
+Life with Ghosts Last night Emily and I started to watch “One Punk Under God,” a documentary about Jay Bakker.
 Jay is the son of Jim and Tammy Faye Bakker.
 I’ve been interested in finding out more on Jay as we had a friend who worked with Jay’s ministry, Revolution, for the past couple years. […]

 “Celtic Treasure: Daily Scriptures and Prayer” by J. Philip Newell is a great book for family devotions.
 Emily and I got it a year ago and often use it when we have prayer times together.
 It’s really easy to follow and has beautiful prayers and pictures painted by the author’s children in it.

 The other day on my way home I was thinking about my faith and stumbled upon three questions I thought worthy of thinking through aloud with you: 1.
 How do I love you God?
 2. How do We love you God?
 3. How do they love you God?

 I’ve had for sometime the idea to write posts based on questions I am asked via email or questions that people ask google and somehow land on my site.
 In fact I’ve been compiling some questions since early this summer on my Theo.edit (my wiki).
 Thus I am going to begin a bi-monthly segment answering […]